1: Deduction or investment?

 16: When do I have to register a job if the payout comes after New Year?

-What do I do if I get paid for a job in 2017 that I played in 2016?
-I can not save my job when I enter the payment date.
+What do I do if I am paid the fee for a job in 2023 that I played in 2022?

-As a starting point, it is the time of payment that determines which income year tax is to be paid in.
-So if you play a job e.g. at the end of December 2016, when you first receive the fee in 2017, the job must therefore be registered for tax purposes in 2017.
-You must therefore register the job in b-indkomst.dk in the income year 2017.
+As a starting point, it is the time of payment that determines which income year tax must be paid in.
+So if you play a job, e.g. at the end of December 2022, when you will only be paid the fee in 2023, so for tax purposes the job must be registered in 2023.
+You must therefore register the job in b-indkomst.dk in the income year 2023.

-17: How do I register a fare on b-indkomst.dk?
+17: How do I register travel allowance on b-indkomst.dk?

-What do I do if I get a ride for a job?
-So I do not have to fill in the mileage figures during the job, as I do not get a deduction in this case?
-Should I enter the total fee incl. toll and not fill in where the job was?
+What do I do if I get travel allowance for a job?
+So I don't have to fill in the mileage during the job, since I don't get a deduction in this case?
+Should I enter the total fee incl. travel allowance and not fill in where the job was?

-If it is to be done 100% correctly, then for tax purposes there is no such thing as "travel money".
-Toll is to be regarded as a fee.
+If it is to be done 100% correctly, then there is no such thing as "travel allowance" from a tax point of view. ”Travel allowance” is to be regarded as a fee.
 If you enter it as such, you can of course also take the associated driving deduction.

-If you do as you write - that is, "night" the two things against each other (you do not note the driving allowance in some places and then do not take the driving deduction either), then you are actually cheating a little in tax.
+If you do as you write - i.e. "net" the two things against each other (you don't note the driving allowance in some places and then don't take the driving deduction either), then you are actually cheating a bit on tax.
 This is because AM contributions must be paid before the deduction is calculated.
-You therefore pay 8% (2016 rate) AM contribution before you can take the driving deduction.
+You therefore pay 8% (the current rate) AM contribution before you can take the driving deduction.

-Thus, if you want a travel allowance that corresponds exactly to the cost you have - including payment of AM contributions, then you must actually make this calculation:
+If you thus want a driving allowance that corresponds exactly to the cost you have – including payment of AM contribution, then you must actually make this calculation:

 18: How do I register KODA, Gramex and the like. fees on b-indkomst.dk?